PointyBytes/Innkeeper/Innkeeper.md

 ##### What happened?
-Ideas to what hapened to the area befor.
+Ideas to what hapened to the area that made it into the adventuring area it is today.

 #### Node Design and Connections
 In this section we will add some noteworthy sections of the adventuring area.